boldflight/BibleConverter/test_EPUB/output/ex.md

 ### The Return of Moses

 [18] So Moses went back to his father-in-law Jethro and said to him, “Let me go, so that I may return to my relatives in Egypt and see if they are still alive.”
 Jethro said to Moses, “Go in peace.”
-[19] The Lord said to Moses in Midian, “Go back to Egypt, because all the men who were seeking your life are dead.”
+[19] The **Lord** said to Moses in Midian, “Go back to Egypt, because all the men who were seeking your life are dead.”
 [20] Then Moses took his wife and sons and put them on a donkey and headed back to the land of Egypt, and Moses took the staff of God in his hand.
-[21] The Lord said to Moses, “When you go back to Egypt, see that you do before Pharaoh all the wonders I have put under your control.
+[21] The **Lord** said to Moses, “When you go back to Egypt, see that you do before Pharaoh all the wonders I have put under your control.
 But I will harden his heart and he will not let the people go.
-[22] You must say to Pharaoh, ‘This is what the Lord has said, “Israel is my son, my firstborn, [23] and I said to you, ‘Let my son go that he may serve me,’ but since you have refused to let him go, I will surely kill your son, your firstborn!”’”
+[22] You must say to Pharaoh, ‘This is what the **Lord** has said, “Israel is my son, my firstborn, [23] and I said to you, ‘Let my son go that he may serve me,’ but since you have refused to let him go, I will surely kill your son, your firstborn!”’”
-[24] Now on the way, at a place where they stopped for the night, the Lord met Moses and sought to kill him.
+[24] Now on the way, at a place where they stopped for the night, the **Lord** met Moses and sought to kill him.
 [25] But Zipporah took a flint knife, cut off the foreskin of her son and touched it to Moses’ feet, and said, “Surely you are a bridegroom of blood to me.”
-[26] So the Lord let him alone.
+[26] So the **Lord** let him alone.
 (At that time she said, “A bridegroom of blood,” referring to the circumcision.)
-[27] The Lord said to Aaron, “Go to the wilderness to meet Moses.
+[27] The **Lord** said to Aaron, “Go to the wilderness to meet Moses.
 So he went and met him at the mountain of God and greeted him with a kiss.
-[28] Moses told Aaron all the words of the Lord who had sent him and all the signs that he had commanded him.
+[28] Moses told Aaron all the words of the **Lord** who had sent him and all the signs that he had commanded him.
 [29] Then Moses and Aaron went and brought together all the Israelite elders.
-[30] Aaron spoke all the words that the Lord had spoken to Moses and did the signs in the sight of the people, [31] and the people believed.
-When they heard that the Lord had attended to the Israelites and that he had seen their affliction, they bowed down close to the ground.
+[30] Aaron spoke all the words that the **Lord** had spoken to Moses and did the signs in the sight of the people, [31] and the people believed.
+When they heard that the **Lord** had attended to the Israelites and that he had seen their affliction, they bowed down close to the ground.

 ## Chapter 5

 ### Opposition to the Plan of God

-[1] Afterward Moses and Aaron went to Pharaoh and said, “This is what the Lord, the God of Israel, has said, ‘Release my people so that they may hold a pilgrim feast to me in the wilderness.’”
+[1] Afterward Moses and Aaron went to Pharaoh and said, “This is what the **Lord**, the God of Israel, has said, ‘Release my people so that they may hold a pilgrim feast to me in the wilderness.’”
-[2] But Pharaoh said, “Who is the Lord that I should obey him by releasing Israel?
-I do not know the Lord, and I will not release Israel!”
+[2] But Pharaoh said, “Who is the **Lord** that I should obey him by releasing Israel?
+I do not know the **Lord**, and I will not release Israel!”
 [3] And they said, “The God of the Hebrews has met with us.
-Let us go a three-day journey into the wilderness so that we may sacrifice to the Lord our God, so that he does not strike us with plague or the sword.”
+Let us go a three-day journey into the wilderness so that we may sacrifice to the **Lord** our God, so that he does not strike us with plague or the sword.”
 [4] The king of Egypt said to them, “Moses and Aaron, why do you cause the people to refrain from their work?
 Return to your labor!”
 [5] Pharaoh was thinking, “The people of the land are now many, and you are giving them rest from their labor.”
 [6] That same day Pharaoh commanded the slave masters and foremen who were over the people: